Silvia Laidla: Voice

 In addition to work on the stage and in film and television, Silvia Laidla has also appeared in a number of radio theatre plays.
 Among them include a 1955 radio production of Juhan Sütiste's 1945 play Ristikoerad and the role of Hatty Doran in a 1963 radio play production of The Adventure of the Noble Bachelor, one of the fifty-six short Sherlock Holmes stories written by British author Arthur Conan Doyle.
 In 2012, shortly before her death, she worked as a humorist for a Vikerraadio program, of the Eesti Rahvusringhääling (Estonian Public Broadcasting).

 In 1975, Laidla, along with Estonian actresses Ita Ever and Lisl Lindau, recorded several spoken-word works of poetry by Estonian poet Marie Under.
 The recording was released under the title "Marie Under – Valik Luulet" (Marie Under – A Selection of Verse)."

 Personal life

 Silvia Laida was married twice.
 Her first husband was writer and journalist Silver Anniko.
 The couple later divorced.
 Anniko and his second wife were later murdered in May 1982.
 The crime was never solved.
 Laidla's second husband was lawyer Jakob Lurje.
 The two were introduced by actress Laine Mesikäpp.
 Lurje and Laidla were married for nearly twenty years before his death in 1983.
 Laidla never remarried or had children.
-Laidla died on 3 May 2012 at age 84 and was buried at Tallinn's Metsakalmistu (Forest Cemetery).
+Laidla died at age 84 and was buried at Tallinn's Metsakalmistu (Forest Cemetery).